stevelorenz/build-vnf/README.md

 ## Catalog ##

 Since this repo is research oriented, many PoCs or prototypes are also included.
-These sub-items are classified according to the technology used.
-For instance, the [io\_visor](./io\_visor) directory contains prototypes and helper scripts to develop VNFs with tools provided by IO Visor project.
+These sub-items are classified in the [tech](./techs/) directory according to the technology used.
+For instance, the [io\_visor](./techs/io_visor/) directory contains prototypes and helper scripts to develop VNFs with tools provided by IO Visor project.
 These codes are not guaranteed to be stable and also upgraded with latest features.
 Relative mature and stable VNFs are put into the [vnf\_release](./vnf\_release/) directory with source code and also usage guide.
 These sub-items will be maintained and improved with latest features.
+The unstable VNFs under development are located in [vnf\_debug](./vnf\_debug/) directory.
+Detailed catalog information SHOULD be found in the documentation.

+## Getting Started with Mininet and an Example ##

+Currently, there is a simple example of building a Service Function Chain (SFC) with the famous [Mininet](http://mininet.org/) emulator and processing packets with raw socket and AF_PACKET in Python.
+Check the files [here](./vnf_debug/pedestrian_detection/emulation/) for details.

 ## Documentation ##